All blog posts

 To conclude what the essentials are.
 Always reduce, reuse, recycle.
 In that order.
 But, of course, it's still a forest of lots of terms and definitions.

-"The onus is not on the consumer.
+"The responsibility is not on the consumer.
 You have to encourage him."

 Are there other technologies or concepts that you believe very strongly in?
 That are going to make a big difference?

-Which I see happening because we're really in a transition.
-In addition to the circular economy story, we see in the recycling story a focus on chemical recycling.
-I believe in that because producers of the plastics that have long made virgin plastics are investing heavily in chemical recycling.
-That's a revolution coming our way.
+What I see happening is that we're truly in a transition.
+Besides the circular economy narrative, we're seeing a focus on chemical recycling in the recycling narrative.
+I believe this is because plastics producers who have been making virgin plastics for years are investing heavily in chemical recycling.
+That's a revolution that's coming our way.

-Then the digitization of the world.
-Currently there is a project underway called The Holy Grail.
-The concept is as follows.
-Watermarks are put on the packaging and we throw them all back together in one big bin.
-Then they start screening those packages and then they start sorting clean and well.
-Once again, the consumer will be unburdened.
-This digitalization will provide a lot of opportunities for reuse, tracking and recycling.
+Then there's the digitalization of the world.
+There's currently a project underway called The Holy Grail.
+The concept is as follows: watermarks are applied to the packaging, and we throw them all back into one big bin.
+Then the packaging is screened and sorted properly.
+This, in turn, unburdens the consumer.
+This digitalization will create many opportunities for reuse, tracing, and recycling.

-Also awareness among everyone.
-All stakeholders from consumer to government.
-What I also see happening is chain cooperation.
+Also, raising awareness among everyone.
+All stakeholders, from consumer to government.
+What I also see happening is chain collaboration.
 Essential.
-In a linear world, companies put packaging on the market and they don't care if it's recyclable or not.
-But we now see raw material scarcity and it's getting more expensive so companies now benefit themselves by applying the design-for-recycling rules of thumb.
-Because now they are also being forced by the European Commission to add recycled content to their packaging.
-So companies now have every advantage.
+In a linear world, companies bring packaging to market and couldn't care less whether it's recyclable or not.
+But now we're seeing raw material shortages and it's becoming more expensive, so companies now have a vested interest in applying the design for recycling rules of thumb.
+Because now the European Commission is also forcing companies to add recycled content to their packaging.
+So, companies now have every interest in this.

 I think it's clear which direction to go, now it's just getting all the noses in the same direction!

 In parts one and two of our Trashtalk miniseries, we already talked about the big players, recycling and the rules of thumb of ecodesign.
 But important questions remain - what about consumers?
-How can they still see the forest for the trees?
+How can they still see the wood for the trees ?
 Are compostable plastics greenwashing?
 We'll help sort it all out in Part Three.

 Are there any other myths related to packaging and recycling that can be dispelled?

 That's the perception of compostable packaging.
 We see a lot of litter.
-A response from industry is often that they are going to use compostable plastic.
-If consumers throw that away in nature, they're going to disappear.
-Of course, packaging is not designed to be thrown away in nature.
-That's a matter of mindset.
-So that answer "it's to stop littering" is lark and apekool.
+The industry's response is often to use compostable plastics.
+If consumers throw them away in nature, they'll disappear.
+Of course, packaging isn't designed to be thrown away in nature.
+It's a matter of mentality.
+So the answer, "it's to combat litter," is nonsense.
 We need to stop creating litter.
-Hence the intention to charge a deposit such that packaging should be in the collection scenario.
-Of that compostable packaging they say you can throw it in the GFT, but I can tell you that that packaging will be banned in the GFT.
-Compostable plastics will be banned in the GFT bin.
+Hence the intention to charge a deposit so that packaging can be collected.
+People say you can throw compostable packaging in the organic waste bin, but I can tell you that those packages will be banned from the organic waste bin.
+Compostable plastics will be banned from the organic waste bin.

 Why?
 Two reasons.
 First, the tests to determine whether the plastic is compostable are done on a laboratory scale.
-It has been observed in real life that the decomposition process does not proceed as desired.
-After those weeks in the composting plant, pieces of compostable plastic can still be found.
-Then when the organic waste bin arrives at the composting plant, it is ground up and aerated and these products prevent the latter process.
-And then one last reason, some consumers who are not always so clever and throw regular plastics in the GFT as well.
-One gets contamination from non-compostable plastics.
-That is why VLAKO said they are forbidden.
-They also obviously don't belong in the PMD bag.
-Because that goes to the sorting plants for the story of recycling.
-In other words packaging made from compostable plastics don't belong anywhere and will be burned.
+It has been established in real life that the decomposition process doesn't proceed as desired.
+After those weeks in the composting facility, you still find pieces of compostable plastic.
+Then, when the organic waste bin arrives at the composting facility, it's ground and aerated, and those products hinder this final process.
+And finally, some consumers aren't always so smart and throw regular plastics in the organic waste bin as well.
+This results in contamination from non-compostable plastics.
+That's why VLAKO has declared them banned.
+Of course, they don't belong in the PMD (PMD) bag.
+Because that bag goes to the sorting facility for recycling.
+In other words, packaging made from compostable plastics doesn't belong anywhere and is incinerated.
 Pure greenwashing.

 "We need to stop creating additional litter."